Wine color or the glass shape can change your wine appreciation. What about music choice at a wine event?

 It is true that the music choices were designed music tunes, well tested to correlate with particular taste attributes in solutions.

-In the real life, the music played on the radio is not designed as such and the effect of music genres on wine tasting experiences can be debatable.
+In real life, the music played on the radio is not designed as such and the effect of music genres on wine tasting experiences can be debatable.

 However, previous research has shown that music choice could impact wine shoppers in a retail environment.
 French wine sales outperformed German wine sales when a French music theme was played in a supermarket and more German wines were sold when a German music theme was on.